input-output-hk/cardano-shell/cardano-launcher/README.md

 4. Restart Daedalus in GPU-safe mode.
 4. Run an update system.
 For more details about how update is being done, please see [wiki](https://github.com/input-output-hk/cardano-shell/wiki/How-update-is-being-done-in-Cardano)

+### What it does

+`cardano-launcher` will first setup environment variables that are needed for Daedalus to run.
+It then generates TLS certificates that Daedalus uses to communicate with `cardano-wallet`.
+After that, `cardano-launcher` will spawn Daedalus as a child process.
+Depending on how Daedalus exits, `cardano-launcher` will perform restart process, then run Daedalus again.
+Restart process includes:

+1. Running update system when user asks Daedalus to run update.
+2. Switching between GPU-safe mode and Normal mode.

+When Daedalus exits, the launcher will clean itself up, and exits along with Daedalus.

 ## Developing `cardano-launcher`